rebeccarobb/CIS3715_DataScience_2021/README.md

 ## Rebecca Robb

-### All my labs done in jupyter notebook writen in Python
+### All my labs done in jupyter notebook written in Python

 **2021**